Little Nightmares III: Plot

-Low and Alone arrive at the Carnevale, which is run on a giant wooden airship.
+Low and Alone enter the Carnevale, which is located on a wooden airship.
 It is patronized by the Herd and run by living Puppets that attack Low and Alone on sight.
 Low finds a cracked mirror, but is unable to travel through it.
 He discards the piece of paper in frustration, which Alone takes.
-Continuing through the Carnevale, they stumble upon the lair of the Kin, who captures children and forces them to perform circus acts, and Mini-Kin, a dummy-like creature that feasts on dead members of the Herd.
-The pair escapes them in a hot air balloon, setting fire to Mini-Kin with the balloon’s burner before floating away.
-The balloon is struck by lightning and crashes; Low has another memory of his room where he hides his drawings from the shadow in a chute before recovering them alongside a doll that resembles Alone.
+Continuing through the Carnevale, they stumble upon the lair of the Kin, a man who captures children and forces them to perform circus acts, and Mini-Kin, a puppet creature that feasts on the Herd.
+The pair escapes them in a hot air balloon, setting fire to Mini-Kin with the balloon's burner before floating away.
+The balloon is struck by lightning and crashes; Low has another memory of his room where he hides his drawings from the shadow in a chute before recovering them alongside a doll that looks like Alone.

-Low and Alone end up on the shore of the Institute, a derelict building that resembles the place from Low’s memories.
+Low and Alone end up on the shore of the Institute, a derelict building that resembles the place from Low's memories.
 It has been overgrown with carnivorous plants and is patrolled by mask-wearing Nurses that the two evade.
 The pair finds the Alone doll, which transforms the area immediately surrounding it to its pristine former appearance.
-They use it to traverse the Institute until they are chased by the Hypnotist, a giant man controlling two snake-like arms.
-Low and Alone find the mirror from Low’s dream but Alone refuses to enter, allowing the Hypnotist to attack them.
+They use it to traverse the Institute until they are chased by the Hypnotist, a giant man controlling snake-like limbs, having a single eye on the palms of his hands.
+Low and Alone find the mirror from Low's dream but Alone refuses to enter, allowing the Hypnotist to attack them.
 They work together to defeat him, collapsing the building as the pair falls.
 Low has a final memory of cuddling his Alone doll and drawing with her as the doll transforms into Alone.
-Low and Alone awake next to the fallen Hypnotist and the mirror from Low’s dream.
+Low and Alone awake next to the fallen Hypnotist and the mirror from Low's dream.
 Alone is reluctant to enter, but Low pulls her through, only for Alone to be ejected as the mirror breaks.
 Alone looks at herself before disappearing, leaving behind only her clothes and the piece of paper, which unfurls to reveal a drawing of Low and Alone together with an idyllic background.

-In a post-credits scene, Low is seen in a room with the window from his dream trying to repair a shattered mirror, presumably to return to the Spiral and find Alone.
+In a post-credits scene, Low is seen in a room with the window from his dream, trying to repair a shattered mirror while the Alone doll sits nearby.

+Secrets of the Spiral

+A pair of DLC levels that "uncover hidden secrets, new perspectives, and unexpected horrors" was planned.
+The first was released in June 2026.